Unofficially Yours

-Unofficially Yours (stylized as ÜnOfficially Yours) is a 2012 Filipino romantic film directed by Cathy Garcia-Molina, starring John Lloyd Cruz and Angel Locsin with Edgar Mortiz, Tetchie Agbayani and Edgar Allan Guzman as Kelvin.
-It was produced and released by Star Cinema.
-The film was released domestically on February 15, 2012.
-It was third highest grossing Filipino film of 2012.
+Unofficially Yours (stylized as ÜnOfficially Yours) is a 2012 Filipino romantic comedy film directed by Cathy Garcia-Molina from a story and screenplay written by Juan Miguel Sevilla.
+The film stars John Lloyd Cruz and Angel Locsin, with a supporting cast includes Edgar Mortiz, Tetchie Agbayani and Edgar Allan Guzman.

+Produced and distributed by ABS-CBN Film Productions, the film was released theatrically in the Philippines on February 15, 2012, and became the third-highest-grossing Filipino film of that year.

 Synopsis

-Macky Galvez (John Lloyd Cruz) is a depressed young man recovering from a failed relationship.
-One night, Galvez meets Ces Bricenio (Angel Locsin), a modern-day beautiful girl who is afraid of commitment, and they have a one-night stand.
+Macky Galvez is a depressed young man recovering from a failed relationship.
+One night, Galvez meets Ces Bricenio, a modern-day beautiful girl who is afraid of commitment, and they have a one-night stand.
 Later on, Macky meets Ces again in his new job as a reporter for the Manila Bulletin.

 Cast

 John Lloyd Cruz portrays Dr. Mackie Galvez, DMD.

 Angel Locsin portrays Princess "Ces" Bricenio.